Skip to main content

 6. How can I stay connected while my child is abroad?

 Being connected is easier than ever!
 Your child will have access to the internet while abroad.
 This makes emailing, texts, and even calls, free.
-We encourage students to use app-based calling systems like WhatsApp, Viber, Skype, or other ways to stay connected.
+Absent of an international wireless plan, app-based calling systems like WhatsApp, Viber, Skype, or other ways to stay connected.
 We do encourage less contact in general with your child so that he/she can be fully immersed in the new culture.
 Stay in touch, but not too much!

 7. What about getting money to my child abroad?

 The easiest way to keep money “controlled” is to set up a new shared checking account with your child while abroad and designate it for the abroad account.
 Your child can begin saving for the abroad program in advance.
 In addition, you can make deposits into that account if money is needed.
-If you prefer, you can also do wire transfers, but these are more expensive and generally require a special office, like Western Union, to receive the funds.
+Wire transfers are possible but discouraged.
+Please contact credit issuers BEFORE departure to discuss international charges.
+Program directors can advise on most accepted credit cards in the host country.

 8. I have heard that reverse culture shock is real.
 How do I help my child when he/she returns home?

 Yes, coming back home is often a hard transition for some families.
 Your child has changed in many ways through their experience, some superficial, some more substantial.
 Students often return home more independent and with a strong desire to travel again in the near future.
-Often the things of home that were so special before, like grandma's fried chicken, might not have the same place for them.
 Your child will want to tell you about the new things that he/she has experienced.
 Please listen and encourage them to share.
-Often the return home is frustrating for your child because everything has changed, their perspective has changed – both for things at home and things abroad.
-Try to encourage your child to think beyond just the experience, and to identify the skills gained abroad which can be transferred into real life for the future.
+Encourage your child to think beyond just the experience, and to identify the skills gained abroad which can be transferred into real life for the future.

 How to Apply